NCI-ITEB/tumor_epidemiology_approaches/sessions/session_8/practical.md

 ---
 ### CGI Framework

-The main steps of the CGI framework include those listed below.
-The number of each step below corresponds to the numbers found on the right side of the figure below:
+The main steps of the CGI framework include those listed below:

 1. CGI takes genomic alterations as input and automatically recognizes the format, remaps variants as necessary, and standardizes annotation.
 2. Identifies likely driver alterations in cancer driver genes in the tumor type ([BoostDM](https://www.nature.com/articles/s41586-021-03771-1) and [OncoDriveMut](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-018-0531-8)), and annotates mutations in the tumor that are known to be tumorigenic.